Clarence Railway: Hartlepool West Harbour and Dock

-The Hartlepool West Harbour and Dock received permission on 23 May 1844, and this opened on the Stranton shore on 1 June 1847.
+The Hartlepool West Harbour and Dock received permission in the Hartlepool West Harbour and Dock Act 1844 (7 & 8 Vict. c. xxviii) on 23 May 1844, and this opened on the Stranton shore on 1 June 1847.
 Port Clarence suffered as traffic was being diverted to Hartlepool and the relationship between the S&HR and the Clarence Railway became strained.
 Some Clarence shareholders suggested a merger with the Stockton and Darlington Railway.
 Tennant had died in 1839; Ralph Ward Jackson had backed the S&HR and Hartlepool West Harbour & Dock and now negotiated a permanent lease of the Clarence from 1 January 1851.
 The Hartlepool West Harbour and Stockton and Hartlepool Railway were united from 1 July 1851.
-By an act of Parliament, the West Hartlepool Harbour and Railway Act 1852 (15 & 16 Vict. c. cxlii) given royal assent on 30 June 1852, the Clarence Railway, Hartlepool West Harbour & Dock and Stockton and Hartlepool Railway were merged to become the West Hartlepool Harbour and Railway (WHH&R) on 17 May 1853; Clarence Railway shareholders held the majority of the shares with voting rights.
+By an act of Parliament, the West Hartlepool Harbour and Railway Act 1852 (15 & 16 Vict. c. cxlii) given royal assent on 30 June 1852, the Clarence Railway, the Hartlepool West Harbour and Dock and the Stockton and Hartlepool Railway were merged to become the West Hartlepool Harbour and Railway (WHH&R) on 17 May 1853; Clarence Railway shareholders held the majority of the shares with voting rights.